-My kids know how to work me.
-They know exactly what to say and how in order to get what they want.
-They know that my heart kind of melts when they talk about my cooking.
-Last week, my son brought home is in class impromptu essay that was assigned in his AP English class.
+Last week, my son brought home his in-class impromptu essay that was assigned in his AP English class.
 Apparently, the kids were asked to write about something they love.
 First thing that came to my son’s mind?
 My bread.
-He wrote a page and a half about the different kinds of bread I make, the effort I go into making it, and so on.
+He wrote a page and a half about the different kinds of bread I make, the effort I put into making it, and so on.
 I must admit, it brought a tear or two to my eyes.

 - 5 cups bread purpose flour divided